-There is a great bunch of successful experts in the spheres of the app and web design who have never had anything in common with the sphere of coding and development and provided great design solutions with a very high level of usability.
+There is a great bunch of successful experts in the spheres of app and web design who have never had anything in common with the sphere of coding and development and provided great design solutions with a very high level of usability.
 Nevertheless, it cannot be said that they are totally out of the issue.
 Designers, who are keen to create viable product designs, usually tend to get acknowledged with a general understanding of development basics.
 That really supports the designer in providing as effective a design as possible, considering all the stages of its creation and implementation.
-However, it doesn’t mean that without this sort of knowledge it’s impossible to create good designs.
+However, it doesn’t mean that without this sort of knowledge, it’s impossible to create good designs.
 Moreover, if designers work in a team with developers, they can create designs without knowing to code even easier as they are supported by developers who control the process from the perspective of coding.

 Ideally, a happy medium should be found in this issue without any extreme positions.
-If designers tear themselves too far away from development reality, they risk losing the viability of their designs and could end up having a great deal of amazing and terrific concepts none of which will be implemented in real products.
+If designers tear themselves too far away from development reality, they risk losing the viability of their designs and could end up having a great deal of amazing and terrific concepts, none of which will be implemented in real products.
 On the other hand, if designers concentrate too much on the limitations of coding, they risk becoming unable to think out of the box and provide original design ideas.
-Keeping the wise balance provides harmony.
+Keeping a wise balance provides the harmony.